Skip to content

 Section 54 of 'the Act'

-As a council we are committed to ensuring modern slavery does not exist within our supply chains in line with Section 54 of 'the Act'.
+We are committed to ensuring modern slavery does not exist within our supply chains in line with Section 54 of 'the Act'.
 This can be shown by our continued commitment to publish our Modern Slavery Statement spanning several years.

 Our role